Canada’s Electric Reliability Framework

 |Major Interprovincial Connections||33 (≥ 69 kV)|

 Canada’s electricity supply generation mix varies significantly among Canada’s provinces and territories (see links above).
-Canada’s future Energy Supply and Demand Projections are reported by the National Energy Board
+Canada’s future Energy Supply and Demand Projections are reported by the Canada Energy Regulator.

 Key Federal Organizations

-The National Energy Board (NEB) is Canada’s energy and safety regulator and it operates under a variety of acts and regulations.
+The Canada Energy Regulator (CER, formerly the National Energy Board) is Canada’s energy and safety regulator and it operates under a variety of acts and regulations.
 It has jurisdiction over the construction, operation and abandonment of international power lines (IPL), between Canada and the United States, and designated interprovincial power lines.
-NEB accepts standards adopted or approved by a provincial authority or a standards development authority as defined under the General Order MO-036-2012 and Amending Orders on electricity reliability.
+The CER accepts standards adopted or approved by a provincial authority or a standards development authority as defined under the General Order MO-036-2012 and Amending Orders on electricity reliability.

 Natural Resources Canada (NRCan) is the lead federal department responsible for monitoring, assessing and providing advice and guidance to the Governor in Council, as well as other government stakeholders on any energy related emergencies.
 The Minister of Natural Resources has a mandate to protect Canada’s energy security; encourage energy efficiency and conservation; and bring cleaner, renewable energy onto a smarter electricity grid.